MekniWassime/mvst-github-search-task/README.md

 (PS: i m going to send this as a zip file but if you would like to view it on github send me an email on mekni.wassime@gmail.com and i will invite you to the private repo)

+Also if the app takes a long time to login that's because it goes through a proxy server hosted for free that gets shutdown for inactivity, please hang tight as it will automatically start but it might take about 30 seconds, only login goes through a proxy

 ## How To Run
 You can run the application locally by running `npm start` but it won't fonction correctly (explanation below)